 Shortage Level Demand Reduction Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-Landscape Irr igation 1, 2, 3, 4, 5, Other landscape restriction or prohibition 5% The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall is prohibited.
-Y 1, 2, 3, 4, 5, 6 Restrict or prohibit runoff from landscape irrigation 5% Irrigation shall not be conducted in a manner or to an extent that allows water to run off or overspray the areas being watered.
+Landscape Irr igation 0, 1, 2, 3, 4, 5, 6 Other landscape restriction or prohibition 5% The application of potable water to outdoor landscapes during and within 48 hours after measurable rainfall is prohibited.
+Y 0, 1, 2, 3, 4, 5, 6 Restrict or prohibit runoff from landscape irrigation 5% Irrigation shall not be conducted in a manner or to an extent that allows water to run off or overspray the areas being watered.
 Every customer is required to have his or her water distribution lines and facilities under control at all times to avoid water waste.
 Y

 Shortage Level Demand Reduction Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-1, 2, 3, 4, 5, 6 Limit landscape irrigation to specific times 5% Any landscape irrigation between the hours of 9:00 a.m. and 7:00 p.m. is prohibited.
+0, 1, 2, 3, 4, 5, 6 Limit landscape irrigation to specific times 5% Any landscape irrigation between the hours of 9:00 a.m. and 7:00 p.m. is prohibited.
 Necessary testing and repair of irrigation systems for the purpose of eliminating water waste is permitted during the hours of 9:00 a.m. and 7:00 p.m.
 Customers shall maintain appropriate documentation of any necessary testing and repairs for these purposes.
-For example, this documentation may include, but not be limited to, any applicable reports, invoices, photos, videos, and/or receipts for materials and labor related to the testing and repairs. Υ 1, 2, 3 Limit landscape irrigation to specific days 5% Operating outdoor irrigation systems using potable water for the purpose of irrigating ornamental landscape areas or turf areas more than three days, within any calendar week is prohibited.
-For the purposes of this section, "calendar week" shall mean a period running from Monday-Sunday. Υ
+For example, this documentation may include, but not be limited to, any applicable reports, invoices, photos, videos, and/or receipts for materials and labor related to the testing and repairs.
+Y

 Shortage Level Demand Reduction Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-3, 4, 5, 6 Limit landscape irrigation to specific days 25% Increase restrictions on irrigation.
+0, 1, 2, 3, 4, 5, 6 Limit landscape irrigation to specific days 5% Increase restrictions on irrigation.
 For example, operating outdoor irrigation systems using potable water for the purpose of irrigating with overhead spray more than two days, as assigned by the District, within any calendar week may be prohibited.
 For the purposes of this section, "calendar week" shall mean a period running from Monday-Sunday.
-Y 1, 2, 3, 4, 5, Other landscape restriction or prohibition 5% Irrigating ornamental turf on public street medians is prohibited.
-Y 4, 5, 6 Prohibit certain types of landscape irrigation 35% Golf course irrigation with potable or raw water of any areas beyond the greens and tee areas is prohibited Y 4 Limit landscape irrigation to specific days 35% Further increase restrictions on irrigation.
-For example, irrigation may be limited to one day per week, except for minimal irrigation to maintain tree health.
-Y
+Y 0, 1, 2, 3, 4, 5, 6 Other landscape restriction or prohibition 5% Irrigating ornamental turf on public street medians is prohibited.
+Y 3 Prohibit certain types of landscape irrigation 30% Golf course irrigation, with potable or raw water, shall be irrigated up to 70% of the sites Maximum Applied Water Allowance per District Water Efficient Landscape Code Appendix A. Y